sync667/UseTS-AdminBOT/README.md

   - Bots with AI so you can talk with them!
   - Welcome message send by bot if user do not have specific register group.
   - Users Online automatic channel.
-  - Max Users Online automatic channel.
+  - Max Users Online automatic channel with date.
   - Users tracking system.
   - Channels activity logging system.
   - Automatic codec and quality change when bot joins channel and set it back after leave.
   - Automatic support channels closed prefix and maxClient to 0 when no staff is online.
+  - Staff channel with sub-channel list + description
+  - Simple one line clock that can be formatted by own

 ##### Commands
  By Private Chat to Bot